Leadership in Higher Education

-Research on college student success, along with the increasingly competitive enrollment and accountability climate today.
-Higher education professionals who build successful careers in college and university administration know the impact and influence they have when collaborating full resources in both Student Affairs and Academic Affairs to help each student realize his or her full potential.
+Colleges and universities operate In an increasingly competitive enrollment and accountability climate today.
+Higher education professionals who build successful careers know the impact and influence they have when collaborating full resources in both Student Affairs and Academic Affairs to help each student realize his or her full potential.
 BW's distinctive LHE program recognizes this need and develops transformative leaders who are ready to tackle current and future challenges in higher education.

 Review a complete list of courses in the LHE program outline.

 Students enroll in a learning community, progressing through the program together, building networks and collegial relationships.
 Students complete two professional-level internships at BW and/or other local colleges and universities; one in Student Affairs and one in Academic Affairs.
 Enrollment into the program is contingent upon being selected for an internship through a competitive interview process.
 The program requires completion of 46 credits — 30 course credits and 16 internship credits.
 Required courses are offered in the fall and spring semesters, with the summer between years available for practicum or elective coursework.

 Students experience professional internships in both Student Affairs and Academic Affairs, developing the ability to analyze policy; assess students' needs; create, implement and evaluate programs; and foster environments that enhance student learning in all areas of campus life.
 Students also complete a project-based practicum in an area different from their internships.